 The quilt above, Summer Sherbet, from my first book, was tied at the center of every 4 patch.

-I just created the Wise Craft YouTube channel.
+Be sure to subscribe to the Wise Craft YouTube channel.
 It is where I will be adding several how-to videos, mainly about quilts, but there will also be some other things as well.
 I get asked basic quilting questions often, and wanted to have a place where I could directly those wanting to learn specific steps in quilt making.

 The quilt above, Turquoise Trail, is tied in a grid pattern across the quilt, which I marked first.

 The Friendship Bracelet Quilt in the video and above, was also tied in a grid pattern I marked on the quilt’s surface, this time closer together.
-This pattern is available in both my Etsy and Craftsy pattern shops as a downloadable PDF.

 Have you ever tried tying quilt layers?
 I’d love to hear your thoughts or suggestions about things you’d like me to do videos on.